raycoti/EnviornmentGenerator/README.md

 # Overview
 Currently refactoring to make this a more compatible tool to use.
 Feel free to clone this repo and contact me for any questions you have.
+## Requirments
+  * have postgres installed for database.

 ## Installation
 * npm install